DataDog/documentation/content/integrations/kubernetes.md

 1. Run `make container` to build the container
 1. Run `kubectl apply -f kubernetes`

-If you configure your Kubernetes State Metrics service to run on a different URL or port, you can configure the Datadog Agent by setting the `kube_state_url` parameter in `conf.d/kubernetes_state.yaml`, then restarting the agent.
+If you configure your Kubernetes State Metrics service to run on a different URL or port, you can configure the Datadog Agent by setting the `kube_state_url` parameter in `conf.d/kubernetes_state.yaml`, then restarting the Agent.
 For more information, see the [kubernetes_state.yaml.example file](https://github.com/DataDog/integrations-core/blob/master/kubernetes_state/conf.yaml.example).
 If you have enabled [Autodiscovery](https://docs.datadoghq.com/agent/autodiscovery), the kube state URL will be configured and managed automatically.

 #### Host Installation

-Install the `dd-check-kubernetes_state` package manually or with your favorite configuration manager
+Install the `dd-check-kubernetes_state` package manually or with your favorite configuration manager.

 ### Configuration

 Edit the `kubernetes_state.yaml` file to point to your server and port, set the masters to monitor.
-See the [sample kubernetes_state.yaml](https://github.com/DataDog/integrations-core/blob/master/kubernetes_state/conf.yaml.example) for all available configuration options.
+See the [example kubernetes_state.yaml](https://github.com/DataDog/integrations-core/blob/master/kubernetes_state/conf.yaml.example) for all available configuration options.

 ### Validation
 #### Container validation
-To verify the Datadog agent is running in your environment as a daemonset, execute:
+To verify the Datadog Agent is running in your environment as a daemonset, execute:

     kubectl get daemonset

-If the agent is deployed you will see similar output to the text below, where desired and current are equal to the number of running nodes in your cluster.
+If the Agent is deployed you will see similar output to the text below, where desired and current are equal to the number of running nodes in your cluster.

     NAME       DESIRED   CURRENT   NODE-SELECTOR   AGE
     dd-agent   3         3         <none>          11h